donald-mack/mayor/README.md

 The New Democrats were kicked off to ensure that society kept up with modern values and universal health care was born.

-As American media has boomed Canada began to become more aquainted with American culture.
+As American media boomed Canada began to become more acquainted with American culture.
 Through this process Canadians have become inundated with the idea that certain groups may be out to get each other.
 In the ninties The Bloc Québécois came into power in an effort to separate from Canada.
 The Western Reform Party